maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 Identified high-performing/underperforming channels and the reasons behind their performance

-Analysed their target audience - their pain points and passion points to craft a message that relates to them
+Analysed their target audience - their pain points and passion points to craft a message that best relates to them

 Offered recomendentation and a digital marketing strategy (Sales Funnel) increase ROI